diwakarsingh1/Azure-ContainerApp-Continuous-Deployment-Using-GitHub-Actions/README.md

           return {"message": "Welcome to FastAPI", "environment": os.getenv("ENVIRONMENT", "development")}

 This code creates a simple FastAPI application that reads an environment variable (ENVIRONMENT) from a .env file.

+- **Create a .env file: Create a .env file to store environment variables:**

+      touch .env

+- **Add the following content to the .env file:**

+      ENVIRONMENT=production

+- **Create a requirements.txt file: To make sure all dependencies are easily managed, create a requirements.txt file:**

+      touch requirements.txt

+- **Add the installed dependencies to this file:**

+      fastapi
+      uvicorn
+      python-dotenv  # Needed to load environment variables from .env

+**Congrats! 🎉 Your FastAPI application has been successfully developed.**